connormcmk/option/gitcoin.md

 As a second order effect of this system, soft drink providers like PepsiCo or CocaCola would find aggregate demand drop for the goods predicted to be unhealthy, incenting them to reduce the health implications of their products.

-In this way, Option maintains individual autonomy while localizing individual responsibility; using markets and preferences instead of legislative bodies.
+In this way, **Option maintains individual autonomy while localizing individual responsibility; using markets and preferences instead of legislative bodies.**

 ### Externalities
 But, what about situations where members of a community are harmed by the actions of a company that they don't buy from?

 For example, what if a mining operation leaches toxins into a nearby river, which harms a biodiverse ecosystem and degrades the health of locals?
 If those locals don't purchase products made from the mined minerals they cannot exert influence by boycotting the goods, so it would seem they don’t have market-based ability to minimize the pollution.

-Those familiar with economics will recognize that this is a classic example of a negative externality, a “bad” thing that doesn't have a cost associated with it.
+Those familiar with economics will recognize that this is a classic example of a negative externality, a “bad thing” that doesn't have a cost associated with it.
 In this case, the locals and the ecosystem are harmed but the mining operation doesn't pay for that, so they enjoy artificially high profits.
 The mining company has socialized costs while privatizing gains.

 ### The Shortcomings of Regulation
 One option to solve this problem is regulation.
 For example, the local government could say, "No more than 0.010 parts per million of arsenic in the water, otherwise we'll fine you 1 million dollars."